joshuar/go-hass-agent/docs/scripts.md

 ## Requirements

-- Scripts need to be put in `$HOME/.config/com.github.joshuar.go-hass-agent/scripts/`.
-You can use symlinks.
+- Scripts need to be put in `CONFIG_HOME/go-hass-agent/scripts/` where `CONFIG_HOME` will be:
+  - `~/.config` for Linux.
+  - `~/Library/Application Support` for OSX.
+  - `LocalAppData` for Windows.
+- You can use symlinks, if supported by your Operating System.
 - Script files need to be executable by the user running Go Hass Agent.
 - Scripts need to run without any user interaction.
 - Scripts need to output either valid JSON, YAML or TOML.
 See [Output